 The count window is used during authentication to find the matching OTP value.
 This sets the count window per token.

-- serial (basestring) The serial number of the token - countwindow (int) the size of the window - user (User object) The owner of the tokens, which should be modified privacyidea.lib.token.set_description (serial, description, user=None) Set the description of a token
+- serial (basestring) The serial number of the token - countwindow (int) the size of the window - user (User object) The owner of the tokens, which should be modified privacyidea.lib.token.set_defaults(serial)